The Starting Solids-Sleep Link

-Five years and counting and sleep still is not what is was like in LBC (life before children).
+Many years on and counting and sleep still is not what is was like in LBC (life before children).
 However that first year when bubs arrives into this world hands down takes the cake when it comes to sleep deprivation.

 An area of sleep for little ones especially before their first birthday which is not often discussed is the relationship between sleep and food.
 Food of course for babies is in the form of milk (breastmilk or formula) but also the process of moving on to solid food.

 Now I do have a whole chapter on this relationship in my book The Nourished Baby AND if I am really honest I could write an entire book on the science of sleep - period - for babies (I just might be you know!).
 However, as sleep deprivation is such a challenge for parents I hope the following tips will give you a few pointers and things to try straight away.

 Sleep is very much hormonally driven.

 There are a lot of hormonal processes which stimulate the body to sleep and when we do not get enough sleep, hormonal processes are also subsequently altered - which in turn affects food intake and vis versa.

 One night of sleep deprivation (either less sleep or broken sleep) increases our hunger hormone (grehlin) and decreases our satiety or fullness hormone (leptin).
 Literally this means our hormones are telling us we are more hungry when we have less sleep.

 And that is one night of sleep deprivation.